 1.1 Promote new or newly updated content

-With an email list, you’re able to drive a flood of traffic to new (or freshly updated) pieces of affiliate content.
+With an email list, you can drive a flood of traffic to new (or freshly updated) pieces of affiliate content.

-Let’s pretend that you have an affiliate blog about the best running shoes.
+Let’s pretend you have an affiliate blog about the best running shoes.

 You just published a shiny new guide reviewing a brand new item from Nike.

 Without an email list, that page sits there until you start ranking for your targeted keywords on Google or paying for PPC ads on Google and Facebook.
-You might get some traffic to the page from visitors who click links from your other pages, but it’ll take a while before you start driving enough traffic to make any actual revenue from it.
+You might get some traffic to the page from visitors who click links from your other pages, but it’ll take a while before you start driving enough traffic to generate revenue from it.

 With an email list, you can drive hundreds to thousands of visitors to the page as soon as you publish it for every new article you write.
-That makes producing new affiliate content massively more profitable since you can see immediate profits from the product you’re promoting.
+That makes producing new affiliate content more profitable since you can see immediate profits from your promoting product.

 Not only that, but it’s like having your dedicated outreach database.
 Instead of cold emailing a bunch of people to check it out and hope they share it, you can send it to thousands of people who have already asked to receive it with a single broadcast email.
 That results in an immediate boost of traffic to the page, feedback, social shares, links, mentions, and most importantly, sales.